CodeClaper/smallchat/README.md

 ## How run it?

-I use make tool to build this project.
-So make sure you have installed make and JDK1.8 or aboves.
+I use make tool to build this project, so make sure you have installed make and JDK8 or aboves.

 Run Server: